YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 ## Plugin Changes Due to @logseq/libs Upgrade v0.0.15 (Unpublished)

 - This plugin utilizes the @logseq/libs plugin API library.
-Due to the recent release of the latest version of the library, v0.0.15, breaking changes may be implemented in this plugin.
+Currently, the older version of the SDK is unable to load templates as templates, so they are being loaded simply as block trees.
+However, there are plans to provide the functionality to load templates as templates in the future.
 This will enable integration with existing plugins such as smart-blocks.
 There is a possibility that changes in usage and the need for resetting configuration items may occur.

 ## Install from Marketplace (Coming👷🚧)